 The amount reported in the statement of net position as due from participants represents the amount necessary to cover the net liabilities of the Wood Haven Industrial Development Project at year end.
-A portion of this amount is reported as a current asset as same will be necessary to cover current liabilities of the Project in the upcoming fiscal year.
+The portion of this amount reported as a current asset will be necessary to cover current liabilities of the Project in the upcoming fiscal year.